 Here is the recipe for the best chili you will ever eat.
-Yes, I know all of the arguments about whether chili have beans or not.
+Yes, I know about all of the debates about whether chili should have beans or not.
 But you know what I say: What does it matter?

-This recipe, which I've won $500.00 for, does have beans, and I myself think that chili should have beans.
+This recipe, which I've won $500 for, does contain beans—and I myself think that chili should have beans.
 Chili without beans should go on hot dogs.
 Though people in some parts of Texas would shoot you for trying to put beans in chili.

 Chili with beans should be eaten with squares of good homemade cornbread and side dishes of sliced jalapeños, diced-up green onions, and plenty of your favorite cold beer to drink with it.
 Below is my recipe for the world's number-one chili, hands down.
 Make it and let me know what you think.
 Is it or is it not the best?

-- 2 pounds of beef chuck roast cut into 1 inch-cubes.
-And no, do not trim away the fat.
-That goes in the pot.
+- 2 pounds beef chuck roast, cut into 1-inch cubes (do not trim away the fat)

-- 1 pound of boneless pork chops cut into 1-inch cubes
+- 1 pound boneless pork chops, cut into 1-inch cubes

 - 2 large purple sweet onions, finely chopped